derekrpbu/flask-api-workshop/README.md

-## Problem statement
+## About Repo

-Create a restapi with microservice architecture with following apis:
+Rest API with microservice architecture with following apis:

 - Security

-This api needs to have a CRUD behavior for Users, the user information shoul be stored in MongoDB.
+CRUD behavior for Users, the user information is stored MongoDB.

-Required endpoints in the api:
+Endpoints in the api:

 | EndPoint | Description | Input | Output |
 | ------ | ------ | ------ | ------ |